mefernandez/ridiculous-todomvc/README.md

 #### Highlights
 - Porting tests from TODO MVC VanillasJS was quite straightforward, although some tests needed to be interpreted in a different way, and some just could not be ported because they did not test any client-server interaction, like double clicking an item to enter in "edit mode".
-- Although 26 ported tests passed Ok, much of the functionality still did not work, so the testing "power" diminished so to speak.
+- Although 26 ported tests passed Ok, much of the functionality still did not work.
+The testing "power" diminished, so to speak.
+Extra tests were added.
+- The original TODO MVC stored Todos in local storage, hence a Todo list was only visible to a specific user.
+In this version, there is one single Todo list which is shared visible to all.
+Although this would not be the right behaviour for a Todo app, I think this will arise be some interesting scenarios to deal with, so let's leave it as it is for now.
 - I setup 2 `Todo` as test data, one active, one completed, `@Before` each `@Test` method.
 ```java
 	@Before